 Our strategic plan outlines our response to current water crises and commitment to connecting and aligning the national network of more than 8,500 local groups, agencies, tribes, and. utilities for shared action.
 Read about how we are empowering action on key issues in the complete 2018-2022 Strategic Plan.

 Hosted annually, River Rally provides an inspiring and energy-infused touchpoint for nonprofit groups, agency and foundation representatives, innovators, philanthropists, academics, students, and community leaders.
 We bring the network together to accelerate progress towards an equitable and sustainable water future.
 Learn more and get involved.

 All too frequently, individuals and groups involved with natural resource conservation fail to celebrate their hard-won successes.
-Too often, important victories are allowed to be overshadowed by the next issue or threat.
 Challenges always lie ahead, but we need to take time each year to celebrate our achievements and the people who make them possible.
-Read about recent River Heroes and Compton Award winners.
+Read about recent Emerging Leaders and River Heroes and Compton Award winners.

 River Network supports groups’ visibility and reach through tools, publications, our monthly River Voices newsletter, and bimonthly Meet Your Network features.
 We help groups share their successes, reach new audiences, and tell their stories.
 Read River Voices and Meet Your Network.